-Merchant of "bondieuseries" in front of the church of Dumaguete.
+Bondieuseries" market in front of the church of Dumaguete.

 While flanking, I do some cliches of the church, sellers of bondages, the market, and the kitschissime statue paying tribute to the seven sisters of St. Paul de Chartres, missionaries landed here in 1904.

 The kitsch statue of the sisters of Saint-Paul de Chartres.

 The market of Dumaguete.

 Then back to the black sand beach of Dauin, where the Germans are the most represented nationality, Pura Vida as atEldorado.
 Because of them, everything was "fully booked" on my arrival, Monday.

 But a nice guy in the street steered my tricycle driver towards a more modest resort, the Puerto Cita's, unknown to Lonely Planet, located right next to the Pura Vida.
 There was room.
 Night at 950 pesos.

 Family home of the most charming, small rooms but impeccable in wooden buildings around a garden, with terrace.
 No restaurant, but we have a small fridge and a kitchen if you want to eat.
 The and coffee has will.
 I will only stay one night, before moving toEldorado, a bit more expensive, but more comfortable, which has availability from the next day.